eduP2P/common/test_suite/README.md

 3. Integration tests to verify the functionality of smaller parts of the system.

+These three types of tests, and their results, are described in more detail later in this document.

 ## Requirements

 The full test suite is known to work on Ubuntu 22.04 and Ubuntu 24.04, but will probably work on any GNU/Linux installation with a bash shell.
-Furthermore, any machine running Go version 1.22+ should be able to run the integration tests.
-The following software needs to be installed before the full test suite can be run:

-- Go version 1.22+, which can be installed [here](https://go.dev/doc/install) and is necessary to build eduP2P.
+The only requirement common to all three types of tests is Go version 1.22+, which can be installed [here](https://go.dev/doc/install) and is necessary to build eduP2P.
+This is also the only requirement for the test suite’s integration tests.
+The additional requirements to run the system and performance tests are listed in the next two subsections.

 ### System test-specific requirements